 - conditions of funding and/or operational agreements entered into with any government or agency

-- the OSHC policy (PDF 200KB) and OSHC provision guidelines for DECD sites (PDF 253KB).
+- the OSHC policy (PDF 200KB) and the Provision of out of school hours care (OSHC) services on DECD sites procedure (PDF 582KB).

 School governing councils must ensure that: